 Their style of cooking, straight from their memory, included a pinch of that ingredient, or a handful of another, and so on.

-But two generations later, out of fear of losing these heirloom recipes forever, Mohan — at the urging of her husband Barry — set out to make a cookbook of sorts for her twins, Amanda and BJ.
-From that seed sprouted her effort to make such a book.
-But she never imagined that the original scope of the work would grow exponentially.
+But two generations later, out of fear of losing these heirloom recipes forever, Mohan — at the urging of her husband, Barry — set out to make a cookbook for her twins, Amanda and BJ.
+She never imagined that the original scope of her project would grow exponentially.

 “It celebrates all things fall in the months of September, October, and November,” she said.

 In addition to the recipes, the 256-page, hard-cover cookbook was designed to highlight the scenic beauty of Cape Ann with color glossy photographs, as well as how-to-photos and QR codes, which link the reader to Felicia’s online how-to videos on her website at www.sistafeliciaskitchen.com.

 Her brother, Joseph Ciaramitaro, who runs the Good Morning Gloucester blog, said Felicia has become the contemporary link to the Old World Sicilian way of cooking in the Cape Ann community.
 His scenic photos accompany her food and how-to-photos.
 The book has close to 500 photographs.

 Mohan explained that after she started sharing her memories and began cooking with her children, she was inspired to preserve the essence of the recipes for posterity.

 “As family members started to die, and my kids got older,” she said, “I found myself always talking about times when I was growing up and I was cooking with my grandmother Felicia.
 I talked about the time of year as I prepared a dish.
 And the older the children got, I had a strong desire to share the stories and the dishes became more important.”

 Mohan said she was flooded with questions and recipe requests after she started posting on the GoodMorningGloucester blog and in the Gloucester Daily Times about three years ago.